 - Learn about the multiple sensitivities of gifted individuals.
 They are not limited to intellectual gifts.
 They can include physical sensitivity, emotional sensitivity, and even spiritual sensitivity.
 Some will be easier to deal with than others.
 But you want to teach the whole child, right?
 That way, you see a three year-old’s intense need for movement throughout the day or wanting to have a formal ceremony for the recently deceased goldfish as normal, not perverse.

 - Explain the rules, negotiate the deal when possible, and acknowledge the frustration of things that seem unfair or arbitrary.
 Helping gifted individuals fit into a society that says it loves giftedness but really supports conformity, without crushing their spirit, is tricky.
 You can help.
 Bring their awareness to the fact that controlling the game and telling people what to do and how to do it makes other children less likely to want to play.
 This is real teaching.
 Even if their new rules for Candyland are truly innovative.
+Take a look at Gifted Or Disordered?
+The Unrecognized Behavioral Traits of Young Gifted Children for more on the real behavior differences in gifted children.

 - Offer real enrichment, not busywork or babysitting.
 I have heard stories from parents of teachers who tell gifted children to read to their classmates, or tell them to “teach” their friends about shapes.
 This alters the relationships between classmates and is not a good idea.
 These kids are going to be singled out soon enough as different.
 Build friendships, not mentorships.
 More worksheets that they can race through isn’t better.
 Find worksheets that challenge them, even if you have to look at kindergarten or first grade materials.
 Better yet, make your own, following their interests.
 You will be rewarded by a child that loves school and knows they are truly seen as an individual!